 increase your knowledge of the Arrow and to make it work for you.
 Now that you are an Ordeal member, there are some things to keep in mind as you work on sealing your Order of The Arrow Membership:

 - The main thing to remember is that you are now a member of a brotherhood of service, so it is most important that you keep serving your lodge in any way that you can.
 This means getting involved in your lodge, chapter, and remembering to be an active member of your troop.

 - Obtain a Brotherhood Progress Card from your Chapter Chief or Advisor at your next chapter meeting.
 Start planning out when you will complete all the requirements on it, they include attending chapter meetings, lodge functions, and serving on Camp Promotion Teams or other committees.
-You can also find the Brotherhood Card at the bottom of this page.
+You can also find the Brotherhood Card here.